apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Origin Server Connect Attempts
 ==============================

-.. ts:confvar:: CONFIG proxy.config.http.connect_attempts_max_retries INT 6
+.. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries INT 6
    :reloadable:

    The maximum number of connection retries Traffic Server can make when the origin server is not responding.

-.. ts:confvar:: CONFIG proxy.config.http.connect_attempts_max_retries_dead_server INT 2
+.. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries_dead_server INT 2
    :reloadable:

    The maximum number of connection retries Traffic Server can make when the origin server is unavailable.

-.. ts:confvar:: CONFIG proxy.config.http.server_max_connections INT 0
+.. ts:cv:: CONFIG proxy.config.http.server_max_connections INT 0
    :reloadable:

    Limits the number of socket connections across all origin servers to the value specified.
 To disable, set to zero (``0``).

-.. ts:confvar:: CONFIG proxy.config.http.origin_max_connections INT 0
+.. ts:cv:: CONFIG proxy.config.http.origin_max_connections INT 0
    :reloadable:

    Limits the number of socket connections per origin server to the value specified.
 To enable, set to one (``1``).

-.. ts:confvar:: CONFIG proxy.config.http.origin_min_keep_alive_connections INT 0
+.. ts:cv:: CONFIG proxy.config.http.origin_min_keep_alive_connections INT 0
    :reloadable:

    As connection to an origin server are opened, keep at least 'n' number of connections open to that origin, even if the connection isn't used for a long time period.
 Useful when the origin supports keep-alive, removing the time needed to set up a new connection from the next request at the expense of added (inactive) connections.
 To enable, set to one (``1``).

-.. ts:confvar:: CONFIG proxy.config.http.connect_attempts_rr_retries INT 2
+.. ts:cv:: CONFIG proxy.config.http.connect_attempts_rr_retries INT 2
    :reloadable:

    The maximum number of failed connection attempts allowed before a round-robin entry is marked as 'down' if a server has round-robin DNS entries.

-.. ts:confvar:: CONFIG proxy.config.http.connect_attempts_timeout INT 30
+.. ts:cv:: CONFIG proxy.config.http.connect_attempts_timeout INT 30
    :reloadable:

    The timeout value (in seconds) for an origin server connection.

-.. ts:confvar:: CONFIG proxy.config.http.post_connect_attempts_timeout INT 1800
+.. ts:cv:: CONFIG proxy.config.http.post_connect_attempts_timeout INT 1800
    :reloadable:

    The timeout value (in seconds) for an origin server connection when the client request is a ``POST`` or ``PUT`` request.

-.. ts:confvar:: CONFIG proxy.config.http.down_server.cache_time INT 900
+.. ts:cv:: CONFIG proxy.config.http.down_server.cache_time INT 900
    :reloadable:

    Specifies how long (in seconds) Traffic Server remembers that an origin server was unreachable.

-.. ts:confvar:: CONFIG proxy.config.http.down_server.abort_threshold INT 10
+.. ts:cv:: CONFIG proxy.config.http.down_server.abort_threshold INT 10
    :reloadable:

    The number of seconds before Traffic Server marks an origin server as unavailable after a client abandons a request because the origin